Losses can exceed deposits

 With Swissquote, the minimum and maximum trade requirements vary depending on the trader and the instrument.

-As a market maker Swissquote may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically have larger capital and minimum trade requirements.
-Market makers typically have lower minimum deposit, smaller minimum trades requirements and no commission on trades.
+As a market maker, Swissquote may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically has larger capital and minimum trade requirements.
+Market makers typically have a lower minimum deposit, smaller minimum trades requirements and no commission on trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

 Finally, we’ve listed some of the popular funding methods that Swissquote offers its traders on the right.

 Swissquote support a wide range of languages including English, German, French, Italian, Spanish, Arabic, Russian, and Chinese.